PREGNANCY, BABIES & PETS

 USING COMMONSENSE

 The best protection against toxoplasmosis is to first of all keep your cat safe and healthy.
-Keeping your cat indoors, particularly at night time, will not only keep your cat safe from outside dangers such as cars, dogs, feral cats, it will also prevent him from killing rodents or wildlife that may harbor the toxoplasmosis parasite.
+Keeping your cat indoors, particularly at night time, will not only keep your cat safe from outside dangers such as cars, being stolen or fighting with the neighbourhood pets, it will also prevent him from killing rodents or wildlife that may harbor the toxoplasmosis parasite.
 Cats catch the parasite from infected birds and rodents, so the less prey they kill, the less chance they have of contracting the disease in the first place!

 Whether your cat is a rodent killer or not, it is a good idea to practice precautions when changing his litter tray.
 This is because the parasite that causes toxoplasmosis is passed in the cat’s poo through microscopic cysts.
 It takes between 24‐48 hours for the cysts to become infective, so scooping poos from the litter tray at least once daily will almost entirely eliminate risk of infection.

-For extra safety, you can wear gloves whilst cleaning or scooping the litter tray or even ask another family member to do it for you if you like, however this isn’t essential.
+For extra safety, you can wear gloves whilst cleaning or scooping the litter tray or even ask another family member to do it for you.
 As long as you always wash your hands after contact with the litter tray (as you should always do regardless if you are pregnant or not), then you are on the safe side.

 Remember that the hygiene practices described above should be used even more vigilantly when handling raw meat and gardening, as your risk of contracting toxoplasmosis from these activities is far greater than getting it from your cat.